 What we don’t: Surprisingly hefty given its packability; lacking in attention to detail.

 Synthetic sleeping bags are a dime a dozen, but Coleman continues to stand out for their strong focus on value.
-The Kompact 20 here is no exception, combining the affordability that Coleman is known for with many of the features we look for in a quality three-season bag.
+The Kompact 20 here is no exception, combining the affordability that Coleman is known for with many of the features we look for in a quality 3-season bag.
 These include soft yet durable fabrics, an insulated draft tube to seal in warmth, and a roomy rectangular shape that’s comfortable and not restrictive.
 And as its name suggests, the Kompact packs down pretty well for a 20-degree synthetic bag, measuring 9.8 x 15.7 inches when compressed into its stuff sack (for comparison, The North Wawona Bed 20 above is larger at 11 x 20 in.).

 That said, you do make some concessions by saving with the Coleman Kompact 20.
 Attention to detail is one area of weakness, including numerous reports of snagging zippers, an interior pocket that’s prohibitively small, and less warmth than the 20-degree temperature rating would suggest (it’s best to add in a sizable buffer).
-Additionally, despite the decent packability, the Kompact is one of the heaviest single-person bags on our list at nearly 6 pounds (even REI’s four-season-ready Frostbreak 5 above is lighter at 5 lb.
+Additionally, despite the decent packability, the Kompact is one of the heaviest single-person bags on our list at nearly 6 pounds (even REI’s 4-season-ready Frostbreak 5 above is lighter at 5 lb.
 1 oz.).
 But these downsides do little to detract from the Coleman’s value, and it’s a considerable step up in build quality compared to their 20-degree Brazos above (which is also heavier at 6 lb.
 15.2 oz.).

 See the Coleman Kompact 20